 I served the first delicate morsels on Christmas night.
-I made a Rockefeller of sorts.
+I made Oysters Rockefeller.
 I didn’t have Pernod and the stores were closed, so I skipped it.
 While many recipes called for cheese, I ended up topping them with a few spoonfuls of hollandaise sauce leftover from our morning benedicts.
 Not too shabby.

 - 4 tablespoons white wine vinegar

 - ½ teaspoon sugar